 1. Hot or Cold Brewed Coffee

-Starbucks offers a few different brewed coffee options with caffeine:
+Starbucks offers a few different brewed coffee options with regular amounts of caffeine:

 If you’re going with one of these brews, stick with a short (8 oz) cup since the tall contains over 200 mg of caffeine.

 If you prefer a larger cup of coffee, Decaf Pike Place is your best bet, since their venti size only contains 30 mg of caffeine.

 When it comes to cappuccino, you’re free to order their venti size and you’ll still be under the limit at around 150 mg of caffeine.